sumguytho/spider/notes.md

 - A frame is correct but its offsetDelta is 0xffff:
 - - The frame is invalid and shouldn't be traversed.
 There may be valid frames left in the table.
 It's DUPLICATE_STACK_MAP_FRAME.

+It should be noted that the way invalid frames are resolved by the JVM should have been taken into account but I didn't do that.
+I just did what works and things didn't break.
+JVM is a huge project and is really hard to navigate as someone unfamiliar with it.
+That said, it would be interesting to maybe sometime in the distant future have a look at stack map frame parser in JVM.

 # Outer class null check in FabricMC Enigma

 com/threerings/tudey/config/TagConfig declares com/threerings/tudey/config/a its inner class and doesn't provide outer class for it.
 According to Java SE 20 JVMS 4.7.6. this can be valid: